NERC-CEH/time-stream/README.md

 end_date (optional): The date to start extraction from.\
     - Must be of the format YYYY-MM-DD\
     - If not provided then todays date is used\
-    - If running locally, the default value is overwritten by 2024-03-10 to ensure data is always extrcted.
+    - If running locally, the value is overwritten by 2024-03-10 to ensure data is always extracted.
+    - If running in staging, the value is overwritten by a random date between two specified dates.

+Until the live sensor data is available, the `end_date` parameter is hardcoded within the `build_date_range` function to ensure the app can process some data.
+If the dataset to be processed is changed, then its likely you will need to update these.
+Check the dates available in `parquet-data` locally and in the [level-0 bucket](https://eu-west-2.console.aws.amazon.com/s3/buckets/ukceh-fdri-staging-timeseries-level-0?region=eu-west-2&bucketType=general) for running in staging.

-Get the last two days data
+Get the last two days data from hardcoded end dates (as above)
 ```commandline
 python -m dritimeseriesprocessor P2D
 ```